OSInside/kiwi/doc/source/image_description/elements.rst

   of the requested size.
 The attribute takes a size value and allows a unit in MB or GB, e.g 200M.
 If no unit is given the value is considered to be mbytes.
-A spare partition can only be configured for the disk image types oem and vmx
+A spare partition can only be configured for the disk image type oem

 spare_part_mountpoint="dir_path":
   Specify mount point for spare partition in the system.
-  Can only be configured for the disk image types oem and vmx
+  Can only be configured for the disk image type oem

 spare_part_fs="btrfs|ext2|ext3|ext4|xfs":
   Specify filesystem for spare partition in the system.
-  Can only be configured for the disk image types oem and vmx
+  Can only be configured for the disk image type oem

 spare_part_fs_attributes="attribute_list":
   Specify filesystem attributes for the spare partition.
   Attributes can be specified as comma separated list.
   Currently the attributes `no-copy-on-write` and `synchronous-updates` are available.
-Can only be configured for the disk image types oem and vmx
+Can only be configured for the disk image type oem

 spare_part_is_last="true|false":
   Specify if the spare partition should be the last one in the partition table.
-Can only be configured for the vmx disk image type.
+Can only be configured for the `oem` type with oem-resize switched off.
 By default the root partition is the last one and the spare partition lives before it.
 With this attribute that setup can be toggled.
+  However, if the root partition is no longer the last one the oem repart/resize code can no longer work because the spare part would block it.
+Because of that moving the spare part at the end of the disk is only applied if oem-resize is switched off.
+There is a runtime check in the {kiwi} code to check this condition

 devicepersistency="by-uuid|by-label|by-path":
   Specifies which method to use for persistent device names.